Feel-ix-343/markdown-oxide/README.md

     - [X] Footnotes
 - [ ] Code Actions
     - [x] Unresolved file link -> Create the file
-    - [x] Unresolved heading link -> append heading to file and create file
+    - [x] Unresolved heading link -> append heading to file and create the file if necessary
     - [ ] Link suggestions (by text match or other)
     - [ ] Refactoring: Move headers or selections to a new file
     - [ ] Link an unlinked reference